-Like July there is a revolutionary spirit in the air in August with a large amount of independence days taking place around the world as many countries threw off their colonial shackles during this month.
-In 2018, the difference between the Islamic calendar and the Western calendar means August features the main Islamic festival of Eid al-Adha for the first time since 1981.
+The revolutionary spirit in July continues into August with a large amount of independence days taking place around the world as many countries threw off their colonial shackles during this month.
+The biggest religious festival in August this year is the major Islamic festival of Eid al-Adha.
 Another key religious festival is the widely observed but not well known Christian festival of Assumption.

 Month info: Originally called Sextilis by the Romans.
 In 8 BC it was renamed in honor of Augustus.
 It was chosen to honour his victories that took place in this month.
 The Anglo-Saxons called August “weod-monath” (weed month).